 "When two seismologists mysteriously vanish in the Mare Frigoris region, Caulder bans all travel into the area, a decision that upsets Dr Heinz Laubenthal who is conducting research in the area but won't reveal what he is working on.
 Some time later, Laubenthal is killed in an explosion in his laboratory.
 Investigations reveal that the lab walls were breached from the outside and strange tracks are found leading from the lab in the direction of the Mare Frigoris."

-It all began right here: on this day in 1977 (in the U.S.), Logan's Run began its journey on the small screen.
+On this day in 1977 (in the U.S.), Logan's Run began its journey on the small screen.
 The first episode was titled, aptly, "Logan's Run," and here's the plot summary from IMDB.com:

 "In 2319, survivors of a nuclear war live within a domed city, sealed off from the outside world, where citizens are allowed to live only until thirty years old.
 Logan, a Sandman, an elite policeman whose job is to terminate all "runners" who seek escape from the extermination ceremony "Carousel," begins to question the system.
 Logan and his companion Jessica leave the city in search of a mysterious place called "Sanctuary," where successful runners are said to have found refuge.
 Logan and Jessica stumble upon a mountain city where they meet Rem, an android who decides to join them in their search."